- Here’s how you can fix Windows won’t start by using the advanced Recovery Environment options included in the operating system.

 9. Once you boot into Windows open File Explorer (press Win + E) and navigate to the C: partition.
 Here you’ll find the Windows.old.000 folder (the name can end in 001, 002, or 003 if you reinstall Windows this way a couple more times).

 Inside this folder, there are all your previous Windows files, user documents, and program folders.
 You’ll do a lot of searching and copying if you need to recover something.

 This last option is not a recovery option per se, as you can figure out, that’s why I would only use it as a last resort.
 In my case, it worked and I was able to solve the Windows won’t start issue.
 It was not ideal, of course, but what is it when it comes to computer troubleshooting?

-Use a Recovery Drive to Reinstall (Recover Windows) If PC Can’t Boot into the Recovery Environment Automatically
+Use a Recovery Drive to Reinstall (Recover Windows) If PC Can’t Boot into Windows Recovery Environment Automatically

 Sometimes things get so messed up that Windows won’t start at all.
 Without the Recovery Environment, there isn’t much you can do.
 If you have a Recovery Drive you can boot from that, as it offers pretty much the same Recovery Environment options.